01TeardownHow it works

 A named routing protocol.

 The protocol uses Think path, Build path, and Safe Lane routing.
-Each route defines the work type, the helper roles, the review bar, and the handoff record.
+Each route defines the work type, helper roles, review bar, and handoff record.

 Expected value